rostislav-matveev/FvwmPy/README.md

 `"$[{}]".format(varname)`.

 It is not possible to get value of a variable, whose name contains underscore.
-To the best of my knowledge there are no such varaibles, at least none are mentioned in the FVWM man pages.
+To the best of my knowledge there are no such variables, at least none are mentioned in the FVWM man pages.

 Similarly, one can access FVWM infostore database in two ways